Configuration File¶

 Many types of cross-validation iterators are supported.
 The simplest

-option is to simply pass an int
+option is to simply pass an int, which sets up k-fold cross validation.

 Example: